The admission requirements for the master’s programme in Biomedical Sciences depend on your prior qualifications.

-Relevant university domains are among others:
+Relevant university degrees are among others:

 Biology, Biochemistry, Biomedical Sciences, Biomedical Technology, Health Sciences (Biology and Health), Life Sciences, (Veterinary) Medicine, University College (depending on courses followed, > 50% biology)

-Relevant non-university domains are among others:
+Relevant university of applied sciences degrees are among others:

 Biological and Medical Laboratory Research, Biotechnology, Applied Sciences (Science & Life), Biometry